Age discrimination in the United States: Mandatory retirement

 Mandatory retirement due to age is generally unlawful in the United States, except in certain industries and occupations that are regulated by law, and are often part of the government (such as military service and federal police agencies, such as the Federal Bureau of Investigation).
 Minnesota has statutorily established mandatory retirement for all judges at age 70 (more precisely, at the end of the month a judge reaches that age).
 The Minnesota Legislature has had the constitutional right to set judicial retirement ages since 1956, but did not do so until 1973, setting the age at 70.
+In 1978, President Jimmy Carter signed a law banning employers from requiring most employees to retire because of age before age 70 and ending mandatory retirement for most federal employees.
 The Federal Age Discrimination in Employment Act, which became law in 1986, ended mandatory age-related retirement at age 70 for many jobs, not including the Minnesota judiciary; another exception was all postsecondary institutions (colleges, etc.) This exception ended on December 31, 1993.
 The Fair Treatment for Experienced Pilots Act (Public Law 110-135) went into effect on December 13, 2007, raising the mandatory retirement age for pilots to 65 from the previous 60.

+Air traffic controllers have a mandatory retirement age of 56, with exceptions up to age 61.
+Most air traffic controllers are hired before the age of 31 (the hiring cutoff age for those with experience is 36).
+United States Foreign Service employees at the Department of State have a mandatory retirement age of 65 with very narrow exceptions.
+Federal law enforcement officers, national park rangers and firefighters have a mandatory retirement age of 57, or later if they have had less than 20 years of service.
+For Florida Supreme Court justices, the Florida Constitution establishes mandatory retirement at age 70.
+Michigan judges of all levels cannot run for election after passing the age of 70.
+In the New Hampshire Constitution, Article 78 sets the retirement of all judges and sheriffs at age 70.
+The New Jersey Supreme Court has established mandatory retirement at age 70.
+The Maryland Constitution establishes a mandatory retirement age of 70 for Circuit and Appellate Court judges.
+Oregon has a mandatory judicial retirement age of 75.